 The camera setup introduces additional challenges not found in typical action recognition datasets:

 | Single forward-facing camera | One Intel RealSense D435i (RGB + depth) mounted on the robot, facing the user.
-No multi-camera triangulation, the system must work from a single viewpoint. |
+Budget constraints rule out multi-camera setups typical in sports analytics, so the system must work from a single viewpoint. |

 | Punches toward camera | Unlike side-view datasets, punches travel directly toward the camera.
 This causes heavy depth foreshortening and makes some punches appear identical from this angle. |